vmware-archive/retail-demo-xd/README.md

 ingesting into hadoop.
 The HTTP stream will accept JSON formatted key/value pairs of Order data.
 Some orders have bad data.
 We need to filter these records before persisting them to HDFS.
 After landing the data into hadoop, we would like to run SQL analytics on the orders to see if they match known fraudulent orders from the past.
 Hive is not an option because it does not provide fast enough response time and full ANSI compliance.
+We want to run a logistic regression model on all
-Some of these orders have very high amounts($5000+ is our wire-tap flag) that we want forward to an in-memory database that one of our real-time fraud detection applications uses to catch criminals before they leave the store.
-The in-memory database will need to support several hundred thousand transactions per second.
+orders to feed our real-time fraud detection applications that aim to catch criminals before they leave the store.
+The logistic regression model needs to be re-trained periodically via a scheduled process.
+The in-memory fraud data store needs to be flushed on a configurable interval and HDFS files need to be archived via a scheduled process.

 <strong>In order to get this running with Pivotal HD</strong>
 <ol>